umd-cmsc330/fall2022/discussions/discussion3/README.md

 ```

 Notice how each branch in a function (maybe if-else or pattern matching) should return the same data type.

-### Note to TAs: Go over how Ocaml implicitly infers the type of parameters in the functions.
-If you do not see types of the expression in the examples, consider them as the opportunity of exercise.

 The general pattern for determining the type of any function is: